abdotop/octopus/README.md

 ## Introduction

-Octopus is a lightweight, efficient web framework designed for building scalable web applications.
-It provides a simple, yet powerful way to create web services and applications.
+Octopus is a lightweight, efficient web framework designed for building scalable web Applications.
+It provides a simple, yet powerful way to create web services and Applications.

 ## Features